EricDang261/EricDang261/README.md

 - 🌱 I’m currently learning Python, React and JavaScript.
 - 👯 I’m opened to collaborate on any cool projects that we are interested in.
 - 💬 Ask me about anything.
 I'm happy to help as best as I can.
-- 📫 How to reach me: phuthinhdang26@gmai.com
+- 📫 How to reach me: phuthinhdang26@gmail.com
-- 😄 Pronouns: He/him/his
 - ⚡ Fun fact: I am passion on coding and create cool technology.
 I tried to learn new thing everyday.
 - ✨ What it's like working with me: 1) Consistent effort in a focused direction.
 2) Constant incremental progress 3) Communication